 Avoid using your car horn as much as possible, the Belarusians do not take to kindly to it as they perceive the use of the horn as being sworn at, it is not a common practice and generally road rage is at a minimum, something that some foreigners might find surprisingly pleasant.

 Belarus also has a zero alcohol limit, so do not drink and drive under any circumstances.
-In some European countries there is some leeway in terms of how much alcohol you can drink and drive but Belarus has zero tolerance and individuals not abiding by this rule could ultimately find themselves spending the night in the comfort of a prison cell, so keep your limits to 0.00%.
+In some European countries there is some leeway in terms of how much alcohol you can drink and drive but Belarus has zero tolerance and individuals not abiding by this rule could ultimately find themselves spending the night in the comfort of a prison cell, so keep your limits to 0.00%, for further information get in contact with the DUI Law Firm Gainesville Georgia.

 Are you ready to drive in Belarus?